Bryan Knight reports on the 20th anniversary of the Macpherson Report that labelled the Met ‘Institutional Racism’

 Black communities have refused to accept this tragic state of affairs and have been seeking to empower their communities by tackling the prejudices held against them.
 Entrepreneur Cephas Williams recently founded the ’56 Black Men’ campaign.
 Williams used headshots of successful black men, from various professions, wearing hoodies in order to challenge the irrational fear of black men that many hold due to stereotyping.
 The issues raised in this campaign are reminiscent of the racial attacks that male Windrush migrants faced due to white communities deeming black men as sexual predators and crime instigators.

-we must reflect on our individual prejudices
+We must reflect on our individual prejudices

 As this 20th anniversary passes, Britain is reminded of its systemic maltreatment of BAME communities.
-Macpherson’s damning report marked a watershed in the acknowledgement of racism, however more immediate action is needed in order to resolve the issue and rectify the racial disparities.
+Macpherson’s damning report marked a watershed in the acknowledgement of racism, however more immediate action is needed in order to resolve the issue and rectify racial disparities.
 One can only imagine the disappointment many of the surviving post-1945 migrants must feel when they see just how little progress has been made in combatting racism.
 As well as looking at institutions and policymakers for reform, we must reflect on our individual prejudices and seek to redress moments of silent complicity.